Skip to main content

 Treatments to Boost Hair Growth

-Medications such as minoxidil or finasteride help slow hair loss and maintain density when used correctly.
-These treatments require consistency and ongoing use to preserve results.
+Medications such as minoxidil and finasteride are widely used in hair loss management.
+These treatments generally require ongoing and consistent use to maintain their effects.

-A hair transplant involves relocating healthy follicles from donor areas, usually at the back of the scalp, to thinning or bald regions.
-Since donor follicles are genetically resistant to hair loss, they continue growing in their new location.
+Hair transplantation involves relocating healthy follicles from donor regions, usually located at the back and sides of the scalp, to areas affected by thinning or hair loss.

 Hair Growth FAQs

-On average, hair grows about 1 to 1.5 centimeters per month.
-Growth speed varies based on genetics, age, health, and scalp condition.
+Hair typically grows approximately 1 to 1.5 centimeters per month.
+Growth rates can vary based on genetics, age, hormonal factors, overall health, and scalp condition.

 Conclusion